 Chicco KeyFit 35 Infant Car Seat Seat Review

 If this is your first introduction to the Chicco family, benvenuto in famiglia (oh, and it’s pronounced Key-Ko).
-If you loved the original Chicco KeyFit 22 or 30, you’re gonna love the KeyFit 35.
+If you have ever loved the original KeyFit 30, you’re definitely gonna love the new Chicco KeyFit 35.
 The new KeyFit 35 takes all the great features from the KeyFit and puts them in the KeyFit 35 and adds some great new ones.
 Silly you if you think I’m going to give them all away right here 😉 (though you can guess one just by the name of the seat), but trust me when I say it’s not just fluff, though there’s plenty of that too.

 KEYFIT 35 WEIGHT AND HEIGHT LIMITS